swalih-kt/VEP-LOFTEE-LoF-Variant-Analysis-Pipeline/README.md

 This repository contains a reproducible pipeline for annotating genetic variants using **Ensembl VEP** with the **LOFTEE plugin**, restricting annotations to **MANE Select transcripts**, and extracting **high-confidence loss-of-function (LoF) variants**.

-The workflow is suitable for **ASD gene panels, WES, or WGS data**, and is designed to be clinically interpretable and publication-ready.

 ---